Wednesday, June 28, 2023

 Why Analytical and Inquisitive as Personalities?
 Partly because it's one of Divided heroes' few benefits - taking a 10/8/6 and 6/8/10 combo keeps your status dice solid at least most of the time.
 The "civilian" persona she displays is more thoughtful and cautious than the ones her heroic gestalts display in action, but they're still driven by a desire to pry into things others might want to keep concealed.

-Those Powers are always present, while her baseline heroic form adds superior endurance and durability through Vitality, a variety of customized inventions useful for disguise, information gathering, physical intrusion and nonlethal takedowns.
+Those Powers are always present, while her baseline heroic form adds superior endurance and durability through Vitality and a variety of customized inventions useful for disguise, information gathering, physical intrusion and nonlethal takedowns.
 She also displays a tremendous knack for using improvised weapons in a fight with her Everything Is A Weapon version of Signature Weaponry.
-She mostly uses them for melee rather than ranged combat - think Jackie Chan, not Bullseye.
+She mostly uses them for melee rather than ranged combat - think Jackie Chan more than Bullseye.

 When her Gearhead form is active, she's at her best with her Inventions and gains both Wall-Crawling and Swinging as separate Powers, which is still her using various technological tools to navigate the environment.
 Her Untouchable form concentrates her mental effort on maximizing her Speed and Agility to inhuman levels, as well as improving mobility through Leaping.
 When hard-pressed, Unstoppable form works the same wonders with her Strength and durability, letting her trade shots with physical powerhouses that could ordinarily crush her like a bug.